 Repeat the steps above for the backside, and let fully dry.
 You don’t need to wear gloves for this unless you are particularly sketched out by the smell of vinegar or you have any open cuts on your hands.

-Pour a generous helping of food grade mineral oil on the board and rub it around in soft circular motions.
+Pour a generous helping of food grade mineral oil or coconut oil on the board and rub it around in soft circular motions.
 Think of this as lotioning up your cutting board- let it soak in the oil.
 If your cutting board soaks it all up immediately go on ahead and add a little more.
 Let it sit for about 10 minutes, and then using a dry cloth or paper towel, go over the board in circular motions to remove excess oil.
 Don’t worry about getting it all up- it will continue to sink in to your wood- but you’d like it to not be a greasy mess all over your counter or wherever you store your cutting board.

 Repeat this oiling every week to keep your board well conditioned and to keep it from drying out- especially if you live in a very arid climate like here in Colorado!